 Being from Michigan we have a lot of Blueberry farms to get fresh blueberries from.
 I'll buy enough to freeze for the long winter months when the cost of blueberries is high.
 By doing this it allows me to make these delicious crumbed topped blueberry muffins all year long.

-For this recipe, I combined the flour, sugar, salt, and baking powder into a mixing bowl; set this aside.
+For this recipe, I combined the flour, sugar, salt, and baking powder into a mixing bowl; and set this aside.
 When I do any type of baking I always sift my flour with a sifter.

 I talk about why in the baker's dozen article.
 In another bowl, I combined the oil, eggs, and milk.
 I then mixed the dry ingredients into the wet.